egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 leaves DNSSEC broken (via un-validated answer).

-The second one helps to stem the privacy leakage caused, but one can make interference past this weak privacy veil if given enough depth the zone names of its hostname.
+The second one helps to stem the privacy leakage caused, but one can make interference past this weak privacy veil if given enough depth, the zone names of its hostname.
 Sure that `deny-answer-aliases` statement setting may help, but this solves only half of the privacy in the query-answer exchange.
 It still breaks the DNSSEC chain.

 The third choice isn't even possible with today's DNSSEC validators.
-The closest nameserver vendor to support the DNSSEC of private TLD is `hdns` of handshake.org but it still doesn't solve the problem of wide-spread acceptance (within today's constraints of un-obsoleted IETF RFC specifications).
+The closest nameserver vendor to support the DNSSEC of private TLD is `hdns` of handshake.org, but it still doesn't solve the problem of wide-spread acceptance (within today's constraints of un-obsoleted IETF RFC specifications).

-# DNS Validator
+# DNS Validators

-So why is today's DNSSEC validators not capable of doing this zone cut of DNSSEC?
+So why are today's DNSSEC validators not capable of doing this zone cut of DNSSEC?
 I mean, the validator has this DNS zone cut mechanism.
 Why not a DNSSEC zone cut?

 ## Zone Cut